spatialthoughts/qgis-tutorials/sl/_sources/docs/3/isometric_buildings.rst.txt

 .. image:: /static/3/isometric_buildings/images/data2.png
   :align: center

 3. In the :guilabel:`Quick query` tab, enter ``building`` as the :guilabel:`Key`.
 Change the :guilabel:`In` to :guilabel:`Canvas Extent`.
 This will download all buildings in the current canvas extent.
-Expand the :guilabel:`Advanced` section, then unclick :guilabel:`Points`, :guilabel:`Lines` and guilabel:`Multilinestrings`.
+Expand the :guilabel:`Advanced` section, then unclick :guilabel:`Points`, :guilabel:`Lines` and :guilabel:`Multilinestrings`.
 This should leave :guilabel:`Nodes`, :guilabel:`Ways`, :guilabel:`Relations` and :guilabel:`Multipolygons` selected.
 Select `Run query`.
 Close the window once the map is loaded.

 .. image:: /static/3/isometric_buildings/images/data3.png
   :align: center

 4. All the available building footprints in the canvas extent will be loaded in a new layer ``building``.
 You can continue with the data, or select a subset of the buildings.
-For this tutorial, we will select all buildings in the Financial District of Toronto.
+For this tutorial, we will select all buildings in your region of interest.
 Click the :guilabel:`Select Features by Area or Single Click` button on the :guilabel:`Selection Toolbar`.
 You can hold the left mouse button and draw a rectangle to select the required buildings.
 You can also hold the :kbd:`Shift` key and click on the polygons to select them.

 .. image:: /static/3/isometric_buildings/images/data4.png
   :align: center